Rizen54/richfetch/README.md

 Short note: I'm very happy and proud of these.

 - Dynamic colors for OS Symbol, RAM/DISK/CPU Usage and CPU Temp
+- Have a separate emoji for each color in the color ribbon!
 - Local and public IPs (Public IP is disabled by default, you can enable it by simply un-commenting a line)
 - Nerd Fonts for logos instead of ASCII art (minimalism is they key.)
 - The ease of customizing it.